Recap: Supernatural S 02 E 13 Houses Of The Holy

 - Fictional Document: Zach has a comic book spread out over his chest titled "Theseus vs. Cannabal".

 - Foreshadowing: The nature of angels and the existence of God.

 - A God Am I: Father Gregory believes he is an angel who knows God's word.

 - Good Feels Good/Evil Feels Good: Those visited by the angel, including Sam, are filled with a sense of ecstasy, which helps to convince them that this is the will of God but in actuality they are being directed by a vengeful spirit.

 Sam: It just, it appeared before me and I just, this feeling washed over me, you know?
 Like, like peace.
 Like grace.

 - The Hedonist: Dean, in Sam's eyes.

 Sam: You're like one of those lab rats that pushes the pleasure button instead of the food button until it dies.

-- Hollywood Dress Code: Gloria, a Streetwalker is wearing too much makeup, mini skirt, unbuttoned shirt showing her bra, and bangle bracelets, in the teaser.
+- Hollywood Dress Code: Gloria, a Streetwalker, is wearing too much makeup, a mini skirt, an unbuttoned shirt (showing her bra), and bangle bracelets in the teaser.